dm999/powerslideremake/readme.md

 Before start multiplayer game make sure there are no limitations in firewall for executable (PowerslideRemake.exe) to create network connections and there are no ports being blacklisted in router/proxy.
 In case of issues there are several actions could be performed:
 1. Ping server and make sure respond is correct.
 2. Run client and try to create room.
 Make sure Lobby UI has been appeared.
-After UI has been drawn open command line and list opened ports for application (windows: run cmd as administrator and execute: netstat -bna | find "PowerslideRemake") - there should be 2 connections listed (TCP & UDP).
+After UI has been drawn open command line and list opened ports for application (windows: run cmd as administrator and execute: netstat -bna | find "PowerslideRemake") - there should be 1 connection listed (TCP).
 3. Invite your friend into created room and start race.
-After race has been started list opened ports again - there should be 3 connections opened (TCP, 2 UDP).
+After race has been started list opened ports again - there should be 2 connections opened (TCP, UDP).

 ### License ###
 The MIT License (MIT)